changwn/scFEA/README.md

   --input_dir <input_directory>
                         The data directory for single cell input data.
   --res_dir <data_directory>
                         The data directory for result [output].
 The output of scFEA includes two matrices, predicted metabolic flux and metabolites stress at single cell resolution.
   --test_file TEST_FILE
                         The test SC file [input].
 The input of scFEA is a single cell profile matrix, where row is gene and column is cell.
 Example datasets are provided in /data/ folder.
 The input can be raw counts or normalised counts.
 The logarithm would be performed if value larger than 30.
   --moduleGene_file MODULEGENE_FILE
                         The table contains genes for each module.
 We provide human and mouse two models in scFEA.
-For human model, please use module_gene_m168.csv which is
-                        default.
-All candidate moduleGene
-                        files are provided in /data/ folder.
+For human model, please use module_gene_m168.csv which is default.
+All candidate moduleGene files are provided in /data/ folder.
   --stoichiometry_matrix STOICHIOMETRY_MATRIX
                         The table describes relationship between compounds and modules.
 Each row is an intermediate metabolite and each column is metabolic module.
-For human model, please use cmMat_c70_m168.csv which is default.
-All candidate stoichiometry matrices are provided in
+For human model, please use cmMat_171.csv which is default.
+All candidate stoichiometry matrices are provided in /data/ folder.
-                        /data/ folder.
+  --cName_file CNAME_FILE
+                        The name of compounds.
+The table contains two rows.
+First row is compounds name and second row is corresponding id.
   --sc_imputation {True,False}
                         Whether perform imputation for SC dataset (recommend set to <True> for 10x data).

 ```